poulti/brain-pages/docs/autonomous-underearth-house.md

 # Challenges to address
 # Location / environment based
 ## Storm drains
+- Not at the bottom of a hill/next to water (contradicts the water turbine)
 ## Earthquake
 ## Storm/tornado
 Shouldn't be too much of a problem under earth.